AlexsLemonade/OpenPBTA-analysis/.github/ISSUE_TEMPLATE/bixu-support-pedcbio.md

 <!--Hi there!
 Please take a moment to fill out the template below.-->
 # 🆘

-#### [Required] Before completing the questionnaire below, please describe your issue in a couple of sentences
+#### Please describe your issue in a couple of sentences and provide a link to the relevant pedcbio project of interest, if it already exists

 #### [Required] How would you most generally describe your issue?